YOUSSEF-DOS/kernel/README.md

 https://the-youssef-nasr-company.github.io/youssef-dos

 The YOUSSEF-DOS kernel implements the core MS/PC-DOS (R) compatible functions.
 It is derived from Pat Villani's DOS-C kernel and released under the GPL v2.
-Please see https://the-youssef-nasr-company.github.io/youssef-dos for more details about the FreeDOS (TM) Project.
+Please see https://the-youssef-nasr-company.github.io/youssef-dos for more details about the YOUSSEF-DOS (TM) Project.
 This was originally a branch based on 2042 SVN 0xFD kernel; the full svn history has since been added to git (see other branches) and current development of release kernels are available here.
 Please fork and submit a Pull Request!

 Compiled kernels ready to use (just copy kernel.sys over an existing install) are available at the releases.